vemacs/BigBen/README.md

 What works perfectly
 --------------------

--Bonging every hour (defined explicitly as 3600000 milliseconds in the code) (has been tested)
+-Bonging every hour

 -Correct number of bongs for UTC time

--Answering to player responses with customizable values
+-Answering to player responses with CleverBot backend

 -Customizable prefix